In Park City there’s a trail for everyone, and there’s no better time to hit them than summer.

-If you have kids, point yourself towards Park City Mountain Resort, a world-class ski destination in winter, headquarters of family fun in summer.
+If you have kids, point yourself toward Park City Mountain Resort, a world-class ski destination in winter, headquarters of family fun in summer.
 With an alpine slide, zipline and mountain coaster, your little ones will be all smiles at the end of the day.
-Don’t forget to check out the new Woodward location, which teaches everything from BMX biking to snowboarding in a safe environment including foam pits.
+Deer Valley Resort also offers world-class summer mountain biking experiences.
+Don’t forget to check out the new Woodward Action Sports Park, which teaches everything from BMX biking to snowboarding in a safe environment, including foam pits.

 Or, experience what it’s like to be an Olympian at the 400-acre Utah Olympic Park just outside of Park City.
 Home to a number of events during the 2002 Winter Olympics, the center has two free museums, adventure courses and the bobsled ride, which sends you 65 miles per hour (on wheels in the summer) down the Olympic luge, bobsled and skeleton course.
 Watch for winter freestyle athletes launching off ski jumps and landing in the center’s pools.

 You don’t have to leave the trails just because the sun goes down.
 Trade dirt paths for city sidewalks as you head to Main Street for al fresco dining.
 This picturesque street includes a dozen dining decks, allowing you to take in the beauty of the Utah mountains while enjoying dinner.